 This post was first published in December 2012.
-It updated to fit the current industry in December 2016.
+It updated to fit the current industry.

-The following article is a guest post by Cameron Mizell, a professional musician and co-founder of the website MusicianWages.com.
-New York guitarist Cameron Mizell is involved in a wide variety of musical projects.
+The following article is a guest post by Cameron Mizell, a professional musician based in New York who is involved in a wide variety of musical projects.
 He has released many of his own albums independently.
 Cameron’s experiences as a musician and former record label employee give him a unique perspective on the music industry.

 A few years ago I wrote about this on a site I was running called MusicianWages.com in a post called “Make Yourself a Merry Little Christmas Album.”
 Looking back, there are a few things to add.
 So for MusicConsultant.com, here are some additional considerations when you set out to make a Christmas album.